COVID-19

 Anaphylaxis after COVID-19 vaccines

 Anaphylaxis after COVID-19 vaccines is rare and occurs at a similar rate to other common vaccines.
-In a study that included Comirnaty Original and Spikevax Original, the overall rate of anaphylaxis was around 10 per million doses.45 The rate of anaphylaxis after Nuvaxovid is not yet known.
+In a study that included Comirnaty Original and Spikevax Original, the overall rate of anaphylaxis was around 10 per million doses.43

 Myocarditis and Pericarditis

 Myocarditis and/or pericarditis following vaccination with a COVID-19 vaccine are very rare but have been reported following receipt of all currently available COVID-19 vaccines.
-The highest incidence has been reported in adolescent males after a second dose of an mRNA vaccine (Comirnaty or Spikevax), although cases have been reported in male and female adults of all ages and after any dose of a COVID-19 vaccine.44,46
+The highest incidence has been reported in adolescent males after a second dose of an mRNA vaccine (e.g. Comirnaty), although cases have been reported in male and female adults of all ages and after any dose of a COVID-19 vaccine.44,45

-It is recommended that all COVID-19 vaccine recipients be made aware of the potential signs and symptoms of myocarditis or pericarditis and be counselled about when to seek medical attention.
-For more information, including reporting rates for individual vaccines, refer to ATAGI Guidance on myocarditis and pericarditis after COVID-19 vaccines, and the Therapeutic Goods Administration COVID-19 vaccine safety reports.
+It is recommended that all COVID-19 vaccine recipients be made aware of the potential signs and symptoms of myocarditis or pericarditis and be counselled to seek medical attention if they develop.
+See Adverse events following immunisation.

 Safety of COVID-19 vaccines during pregnancy or breastfeeding